 On average, the materials required for painting a room will cost between £100 – £150, although you could see a higher price tag depending on the products you pick.

 A painting tarp is also recommended to avoid getting paint on the floor, but old sheets will work just as well.
-For cleaning your walls, you’ll need to purchase white spirits or sugar soap.
+You’ll need to purchase white spirits or sugar soap to clean your walls.

 Also, if you’re redoing your detail work, you might need different brush sizes and an additional paint colour or stain to achieve the look you’re going for.